Sunrise Beach Village - Project Information, QLD | Keyton

 Sunrise Beach rehabilitation site hand planting she oak

-Alongside BlueCare we’ve undertaken a $2 million rehabilitation program to mitigate the effects of tree removal as part of the development.
+Alongside BlueCare we’ve undertaken a $2m rehabilitation program to mitigate the effects of tree removal as part of the development.
 Rehab has a specific focus on she-oaks, the preferred feed trees of glossy black cockatoos.

-On a site at nearby Girraween Nature Refuge we’ve converted three hectares of degraded land into what will be protected, high-quality bushland.
-We’ve planted around one thousand she-oaks and hundreds of other natives that will be proactively cared for into the future.
+We’ve converted three hectares of degraded land at nearby Girraween Nature Refuge into what will be protected, high-quality bushland.
+We’ve planted one thousand she-oaks and hundreds of other natives that will be proactively cared for into the future.

 video thumbnail